FrancescoPetri/Topology_COVID/README.md

 We provide two different Jupyter notebooks, that can be easily open using GoogleColab

-Non_markov_SIR_covid.ipynb - This notebook referes to the
+Non_markov_SIR_covid.ipynb - This notebook refers to the